 You're not alone in having pain after breast surgery.
-Studies of women who had a variety of breast cancer operations found that between 25 and 60 percent reported some level of pain after breast surgery two to three years later.
+Studies of women who had a variety of breast cancer operations found that between 25 and 60 percent reported some level of pain or sensations after breast surgery.

 See more Expert Answers

 - Tait RC, et al. Persistent post-mastectomy pain: Current status and future directions.
 The Journal of Pain.
 In press. https://www.sciencedirect.com/science/article/pii/S1526590018303109.
 Accessed Aug.
 10, 2018.

 - Larsson IM, et al. The post-mastectomy pain syndrome: A systematic review of the treatment modalities.
 The Breast Journal.
 2017;23:338.